Pet friendly Palm Springs is a winter paradise for everyone who enjoys the outdoors – including your furry travel buddy!

 View from the pet-friendly Pines to Palms Overlook in Palm Springs, CA

-No visit to Palm Springs would be complete with out a stop at the dog park (222 Civic Drive North)!
-At 1.6 acres, it’s divided into separate areas for large and small dogs.
-And, while it’s not huge, there’s plenty of room for some doggy socializing or a game of fetch.
+No dog friendly trip to Palm Springs would be complete with out a stop at the dog park (222 Civic Drive North)!
+The 1.6 acres are divided into separate areas for large and small dogs.
+And, while it’s not huge, there’s plenty of room for pups to socialize or have a game of fetch.

 The most spectacular part of this dog park is the fence.
-Sacramento sculptor Phill Evans formed hot-rolled steel bar into cacti and trees, dogs, and a cat to enclose the area.
+Sacramento sculptor Phill Evans formed hot-rolled steel bar into cacti, trees, dogs, and a cat to enclose the area.

 Dog Park in Palm Springs, CA